athena-ceo/trusted-service/README.md

 ```
 ps -ef|grep python
 ```
-(Be carefull, we're running Python in a shared system.
+(Be careful, we're running Python in a shared system.
 Another Athenian may be running another Python process at the moment.)

 ## Configuration